Zakky98/Zakky98/README.md

 - 👋 Zak Wilson
-- 👀 I’m interested in Software Development
+- 👀 I’m a Developer
-- 🌱 I’m currently learning JS, React, Angular and Bash
+- 🌱 I’m currently learning Angular, C# and SQL
 - 💞️ I’m looking to collaborate on projects involving above languages
 - 📫 How to reach me: Email - zakwilson111098@gmail.com